Family of Aperiodic Tilings with Tunable Quantum Geometric Tensor

-\textit{Geometric control of topology---} Fig.~\ref{fig:fig1}a shows the Hat family of aperiodic tilings, parameterized by a real number $\ell\in \left[0,1\right]$.
+\textit{Geometric control of topology---} Fig.~\ref{fig:fig1}a shows the Hat family of aperiodic tilings, parametrized by a real number $\ell\in \left[0,1\right]$.
 It parametrizes the two independent lengths of parallel sides, $a=\ell$ and $b=1-\ell$.
 By tuning $\ell$, one can continuously interpolate between different tiles in the family.
 The Hat tiling [$\ell=1/(1+\sqrt{3})$] made headlines as the first aperiodic monotile~\cite{Smith2023a,Smith2023b}.
 Other named tiles are the \textit{Specter} [$\ell=1/2$], the \textit{Turtle} [$\ell=\sqrt{3}/(1+\sqrt{3})$], the \textit{Chevron} [$\ell=0$], and the \textit{Comet} [$\ell=1$] which sets our unit of length.
-Previous work has shown that a non-bipartite version of the Hat tiling shares similar electron properties with those of graphene~\cite{Schirmann_2024} when all the hoppings are set to be equal.
-Here, we focus on the bipartite version of these tilings, and describe their construction in Appendix~\ref{App:InflationRules} of the Supplemental Material (SM)~\cite{SuppMat}, by adapting the code published along with Ref.~\cite{AGG_Seismic_2025}.
+A previous Letter has shown that a non-bipartite version of the Hat tiling shares similar electron properties with those of graphene~\cite{Schirmann_2024} when all the hoppings are set to be equal{, inherited from its sixfold rotational symmetry~\cite{Socolar_2023_Quasicrystalline}}.
+Here, we focus on the bipartite version of these tilings, and describe their construction in the Supplemental Material (SM)~\cite{SuppMat}, by adapting the code published along with Ref.~\cite{AGG_Seismic_2025}.

 To exemplify how $\ell$ can control the electronic quantum geometry we consider a non-crystalline generalization of the Qi-Wu-Zhang Chern insulator model~\cite{QWZ_QSH_2006} on the vertices of the tiling, see Fig.~\ref{fig:fig1}a-e, that reads \cite{bernevig_quantum_2006,Bernevig2013_TI_TS,agarwala_topological_2017,Liu_ChernHyperbolic_2022}: